What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Cyclist Detection Task and Dataset.}} Cyclists, as another category of vulnerable road users, also warrant dedicated efforts to be protected from traffic accidents \cite{cyclistdetection}.
-Similarly to pedestrian detection, the cyclist detection task focuses on identifying and localizing cyclists in various traffic scenarios.
+Cyclists, as another category of vulnerable road users, also warrant dedicated efforts to be protected from traffic accidents \cite{cyclistdetection}.
+Compared with the boarder scope of \textit{pedestrian detection}, \textit{cyclist detection} focuses specifically on the classification and localization of cyclists in traffic scenarios.
 Although many benchmark datasets, such as Cityscapes \cite{Cityscapes}, BDD100K \cite{BDD100K}, and the aforementioned pedestrian datasets (including Citypersons \cite{CityPersons} and ECP \cite{EuroCity}), offer labels for cyclists, cyclists often represent a relatively small portion of their total labeled instances.
 And some datasets such as LLVIP \cite{LLVIP} even fail to establish cyclists as a distinct semantic category, instead subsuming them within the pedestrian class.
-In contrast, the \underline{T}singhua-\underline{D}aimler \underline{C}yclist (TDC) dataset \cite{cyclistdetection} is specialized in the detection of cyclists in various urban environments by providing dedicated annotations.
+In contrast, the \textit{\underline{T}singhua-\underline{D}aimler \underline{C}yclist} dataset (TDC) \cite{cyclistdetection} is specialized in the detection of cyclists in various urban environments by providing dedicated annotations.